-Traffic Lights Explained
+Traffic Lights Sequence

 Red: Stop and wait at the stop line.

 Green: You can go if it is safe to do so.
 Give way to any pedestrians who are crossing.

 Approaching Traffic Lights